maxfieldev/godot-custom-post-processing-2d-video/README.md

-# Adding custom post-processing effects to your 2D game in Godot
+# Adding custom post processing effects to your 2D game in Godot

 This branch contains the starting files for our YouTube video on adding custom post processing effects to your 2D game in Godot.